The Miniature Schnauzer is a small German breed. They are well known for their wiry coats and thick whiskers.

 Diet and monitoring are the best ways to avoid diseases caused by hyperlipidemia.
 Ask a vet to help create a diet that includes high fiber and low fat, and monitor tryglyceride levels regularly.

-Mini schnauzers are particularly susceptible to some rare blood diseases, such as hemolytic anemia and thrombocytopenia, which happen when the immune system starts attacking the dog’s own cells.
+Mini schnauzers are susceptible to some rare blood diseases.
+Such as hemolytic anemia and thrombocytopenia, which happen when the immune system starts attacking the dog’s own cells.

 This causes anemia, weakness, lethargy, and gum issues, along with abnormal bleeding and clotting.